Explicit Non-Abelian Gerbes with Connections: Physical applications

-We close with some remarks on the physical application of our constructions.
-Adjusted curvatures appear widely in the context of heterotic and gauged supergravities, see e.g.~\cite{Borsten:2021ljb} for a detailed account.
-These constructions involve principal $n$-bundles with $n=2,\ldots,6$, but the technology we developed above limits us to the case $n=2$.
-Particularly interesting applications of this case are the non-Abelian versions of self-dual strings, and we close with some more detailed remarks of applying our constructions to their description.
+Adjusted connections appear widely in the context of heterotic and gauged supergravities.
+The latter involve principal $n$-bundles with $n=2,\ldots,6$, but the technology we developed above limits us to the case $n=2$.
+Let us therefore focus on heterotic supergravity; for a detailed account of the local situation in terms of adjusted connections, see~\cite{Borsten:2021ljb}.

+In this theory, the string theory Kalb--Ramond $B$-field needs to be coupled to a Lie-algebra valued one-form gauge potential.
+The local, infinitesimal description is already found in~\cite{Bergshoeff:1981um,Chapline:1982ww}, and the deformation of curvature form due to the adjustment and the deformation of 2-form gauge transformations were already determined in these papers, see e.g.~\cite[Eqs.~(5),(7)]{Chapline:1982ww}.

+Our construction now allows now a) to describe explicit finite gauge transformations and b) to obtain a global description of this type of supergravity on arbitrary manifolds.
+The latter is particularly interesting for discussing T-duality, which requires compact space-time directions.

+Explicitly, the underlying gauge Lie 2-algebra is a weak form of the string Lie 2-algebra we consider in this paper.
+Using the morphism from this weak Lie 2-algebra to our strict Lie 2-algebra found e.g.~in~\cite{Baez:2005sn} or~\cite{Saemann:2019dsl}, one can now in principle formulate this theory globally.

+We stress that in order to obtain the local cocycle description usually required in physics computations makes using a formalism such as our indispensable: the $B$-field here is not simply a connective structure on an abelian gerbe.